About the artist

-Artists statement and c.v
+Artists statement

-I am a self-taught painter and retired Pediatrician now living in Delhi, NY for the past 13 years.
-I started to paint in 1991 shortly before I retired and from the onset the consistent focus of my work has been Brooklyn, my birthplace and home for the first 25 years of my life.
-My subjects include recalled places and experiences that occurred mostly during the time I lived there.
-I frequently refresh my memories with periodic photographic trips to Brooklyn as well as reviewing images found in books, postcards, etc. When I paint earlier 20th Century Brooklyn, the period before my time, I must rely on historic photographs.
+I am a self-taught painter and retired Pediatrician now living in Delhi, NY for almost 19 years.
+I started to paint in 1991 shortly before I retired.
+From the onset the subject of my work was (and still is) Brooklyn, my birthplace and home for the first 25 years of my life.
+My subjects include the exciting places and rich experiences that affected me during the time I lived there.
+I frequently refresh my memories with trips to Brooklyn a few times a year as well as reviewing images found in books, postcards, etc. especially when I look back to paint subjects before my time.
+Most of my paintings feature neighborhood activities; the daily events of Brooklyn life such as shopping, seeing children at play in the streets, parks, and summer beaches, sports, family entertainment, etc. All that was happening in and around it’s vibrant and nurturing family neighborhoods.
+That’s really what made Brooklyn so special both before or during the 25 years I lived there.
+And happily it’s still what Brooklyn is all about.

 SOLO ExHibitions